 Our management team has broad experience in identifying targets and acquiring businesses through different economic cycles and under diverse market conditions.
-We believe our management team is well positioned to identify and evaluate businesses within the cannabis sector that would benefit from their skills and access to the public markets.
-We believe our management team offers extensive experience in growing and operating companies, as well as a deep network of contacts, in the cannabis sector.
+We believe our management team is well positioned to identify and evaluate businesses that would benefit from their skills and access to the public markets.
+We believe our management team offers extensive experience in growing and operating companies, as well as a deep network of contacts.

 Our management team has over 60 years of combined professional experience and is led by Brian Kabot, the chief investment officer of Stable Road Capital, and Juan Manuel Quiroga, the chief investment officer of NALA Investments.
-Stable Road Capital is a single-family office managing a portfolio of investments across public securities, private credit, private equity, real estate, venture capital, and cannabis.
+Stable Road Capital is a single-family office managing a portfolio of investments across public securities, private credit, private equity, real estate and venture capital.
 NALA Investments is a single-family office with investment interests across various industries including communications, transportation, consumer products, real estate, technology and media.
 Stable Road Capital and NALA Investments manage, in the aggregate, over \$1.0 billion of investment capital.
-Through Stable Road Capital and NALA Investments, Mr. Kabot and Mr. Quiroga have, in the aggregate, executed over 20 transactions within or ancillary to the cannabis sector and have been responsible for investing over \$150 million within or ancillary to the cannabis sector since July 2017.
-We believe that our management team's investment experience and network of relationships developed through recent investment activity in the cannabis industry will provide us with a substantial number of potential acquisition opportunities.